informedcitizenry/z80DotNet/README.md

         .map 'a', 'A' ;; this is now the same as .map 'a', 'a'
 ```
-Instead express character literals as one-character strings in double-quotes, which will evaluate to UTF-8.
+Instead express character literals as one-character strings in double-quotes, which will evaluate to UTF-8 code units.

 ### File inclusions